π Need a Plumbing COC for Property Transfer?

 π‘ Plumbing COC and Property Transfers: Legal Requirements

-The plumbing COC plays a critical role in property transfer plumbing transactions across South Africa.
-Here’s how it impacts different aspects of property transfer:
+The plumbing COC certificate plays a critical role in property transfer plumbing transactions across South Africa.

 | Transaction Type | COC Requirement | Consequences of Non-Compliance |